NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Message:** Edge '{edge_id}' predicate '{predicate}' is unknown!

+**Description:** Predicate specified in Knowledge Graph edge is not defined in specified version of Biolink.
+Replace with a defined predicate!

+### error.knowledge_graph.edge.predicate.invalid

+**Message:** Edge '{edge_id}' predicate '{predicate}' is invalid!

-**Description:** Predicate specified in Knowledge Graph edge is not recorded in specified version of Biolink.
+**Description:** Predicate specified in Knowledge Graph edge is not defined as a predicate in specified version of Biolink.
 Replace with a defined predicate!

 ### error.knowledge_graph.edge.predicate.not_array